bartwc/SoftwareSystems/5-fsm/README.md

 4. In the system description for the 2-Plane System, the pedal for High-Dose projection is meant to select the next projection in a round-robin fashion.
 Hence, the sub-region shows the three projections being toggled in a round-robin fashion.

-## Question for Application Domain Expert
-1. For FSM 1-Plane, is there a need for "HighDose" state to return to start state(ActionLogic)?
-   If yes: the solution is to not ignore the value of events.
-Create a variable low_dose_pedal.
-If it equals 1, then "HighDose" state transits to "LowDose" state.
-If it equals to 0, then "HighDose" state transits to "ActionLogic" state.

 ## Authors
 [@Zhengtao Huang (5833469, zhengtaohuang)]()<br>